 IBM‘s API Management solution allows organizations to create, manage and monitor an on-prem cloud from which users can create, promote, use and track APIs.
 The cloud is comprised of various appliances, with each being tied to a server that you can assign a specific role.
 The collection of servers defines the cloud and determines how best to distribute the work of managing, analyzing, routing and storing data.

-MuleSoft’s Anypoint Platform includes an API Manager that enables you to manage users, monitor and analyze traffic, and promote and secure APIs with ordered policies.
-Users can also provide API management for every connection made to backend services and data sources with Mule runtime engine.
+MuleSoft‘s Anypoint Platform includes an API Manager that enables organizations to manage users, monitor and analyze traffic, and promote and secure APIs with ordered policies.
+Users can also provide API management for every connection made to backend services and data sources with the Mule runtime engine.
 The tool works regardless of where APIs are hosted and the technologies they run on, further enhancing MuleSoft’s utility.

 Red Hat‘s 3scale API Management product allows organizations to manage APIs for internal or external users.
 Users can share, secure, distribute, control and monetize APIs on an infrastructure platform build for performance and customer control.
 Recently released version 2 of the platform enables users to place any 3scale components on-prem, in the cloud, or on any combination of the two.
-Red Hat is publicly traded and is headquartered in Raleigh, North Carolina.
+Red Hat is publicly traded and headquartered in Raleigh, North Carolina.